-The Door County Seed Library offers open-pollinated vegetable, herb, flower, and native seeds that people can check out for free to plant and grow at home.
-Our seeds are offered through select Door County Library branches every spring and at special events.
+The Door County Seed Library is a volunteer-run seed lending and garden education program that offers open-pollinated vegetable, herb, flower, and native seeds that members can borrow free seeds to plant and grow in their home gardens.
+We offer our seeds through Door County Library branches and at special events.

 We a collaborative project of the Door County Library, Door County Master Gardeners Association, The Community’s Garden, Extension Door County, and Wild Ones of the Door Peninsula.
 And volunteers like you!

 We’d like to take a moment to let you know a little bit about us…

 Penne Wilson, a Door County Master Gardener Volunteer, came up with the concept of a Door County Seed Library in 2018 after reading an article about the Appleton Seed Library in Edible Door magazine.
 Everything clicked – what better way to contribute to our community than by reconnecting people to the centuries-long traditions of gardening and seed saving?!

 We held a public planning/input session in August 2018 and connected with many interested community gardeners and growers who embraced the concept.
 Before long, the core team of collaborative partners and volunteers had been formed.
 Our all-volunteer planning team defines and oversees the key elements of our free seed library.
 We hosted the launch of this new community resource in March 2019 at the Sturgeon Bay Library.

 During the coronavirus pandemic in 2020 and 2021, we offered our seeds via pre-packaged seed bundles.
 In 2022, we offered our seeds through all eight Door County Library branches, as well as at several community events.